A Tale of Santa Claus, Hypergraphs and Matroids: An algorithm for Matroid Max-Min Allocation

-The algorithm generalizes the notion of an augmenting path used to find a maximum matchings in bipartite graphs to an \textit{augmenting tree}.
-Though instead of swapping every other edge in an augmenting path, as is the case for a bipartite graph, the algorithm swaps sets of edges in the augmenting tree to find more space in the hypergraph.
-During a phase, the edges are swapped in such a way that the underlying set in $X$ covered by the matching is always independent with respect to the matroid.
-The edges which are candidates for being swapped into the matching are called \textit{adding edges} and denoted by $A$, while those which are candidates for being swapped out of the matching are called \textit{blocking edges} and denoted by $B$.
-It is helpful to discuss the nodes covered by adding and blocking edges in each part, and so for hyperedges $H \subseteq \pazocal{E}_{\nu T}$ we define $H_X$ and $H_W$ as the nodes covered by $H$ in $X$ and $W$, respectively.
-The algorithm gives some slack by allowing the adding edges to be slightly larger than the blocking edges.
+Algorithm \ref{fig:Algorithm} generalizes the notion of an augmenting path used to find a maximum matchings in bipartite graphs to an \textit{augmenting tree}.
+Instead of swapping every other edge in an augmenting path, as is the case for a bipartite graph, the algorithm swaps sets of edges in the augmenting tree to find more space in the hypergraph.
+During a phase, the edges are swapped in such a way that the underlying set in $X$ covered by the matching is always in $\pazocal{I}$.

+Edges that are candidates for being swapped into the matching are called \textit{adding edges} (or add edges) and denoted by $A$, while those that are candidates for being swapped out of the matching are called \textit{blocking edges} and denoted by $B$.
+For hyperedges $H \subseteq \pazocal{E}_{\nu T}$ we define $H_X$ and $H_W$ as the nodes covered by $H$ in $X$ and $W$, respectively.
+The parameters $\alpha$ and $\beta $ determine the value of the adding and blocking edges, respectively, so the adding edges are a subset of $\pazocal{E}_{\alpha T}$, while the blocking edges are a subset of $\pazocal{E}_{\beta T}$.
+The algorithm introduces some slack by allowing the adding edges to contain roughly twice as many resources as the blocking edges.